 No!
 You won’t lose anything if you unplug your eBoost2.
 However, if you are worried, take 5-10 minutes and note down all your settings.
 This will be helpful if you do accidentally change something.

 8. After installing an eBoost2 / eBoost STREET my engine is over-boosting/under-boosting.

-- Then, ensure the factory boost control solenoid is not connected in the hose between the pressure source and the wastegate actuator.
+- Then, ensure the factory boost control solenoid is not connected to the hose between the pressure source and the wastegate actuator.

 - Ensure the length of the wastegate actuator rod has not been modified.
 Please, refer to the manufacturer’s specifications.
 If the over/under/irregular boost is still occurring…

-- Check to see if the eBoost solenoid is not blocked or contaminated with dirt, oil build-up or debris.
+- Check if the eBoost solenoid is not blocked or contaminated with dirt, oil build-up or debris.

 - Check the joining hoses for splits, cracks or loose connections.
 Ensure they are not blocked, kinked or restricted, particularly if the existing hose was reused.